sourced-bvba/blog/_posts/2018-03-04-tackling-restbucks-clean-architecture.2.md

 }
 {% endhighlight %}

-However, you can just create a very naive implementation to make sure everything still works.
+However, you can just create a very naive implementation to make sure everything still starts.

 {% highlight kotlin %}
 @Configuration